AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/plant/shrieker-fungus-xmm.md

 # [Shrieker Fungus](Інструменти ДМ\CLI\bestiary\plant/shrieker-fungus-xmm.md)
 *Source: Monster Manual (2024) p.
 125. Available in the <span title='Systems Reference Document (5.2)'>SRD</span> and the Free Rules (2024)*

-If exposed to light or otherwise disturbed, mushroomlike shriekers emit a high-pitched noise that gives them their name.
+If exposed to light or otherwise disturbed, mushroom-like shriekers emit a high-pitched noise that gives them their name.
 This wailing might alert other creatures or attract predators.

 ## Fungi